FrodoTheTrue/actions-test-repo/README.md

     1. Copy the example into the repository:

         ```
-        $ cp -r <path_to>/github-actions/example-workflows/gke/ .
+        $ cp -r <path_to>/github-actions/example-workflows/gke-kustomize/ .
         ```

 1. [Create a Google Cloud service account][create-sa] if one does not already exist.

+1. [Create an Antifact Registry docker repository](https://cloud.google.com/artifact-registry/docs/docker/quickstart#gcloud) if one does not already exist

 1. Add the the following [Cloud IAM roles][roles] to your service account:

     - `Kubernetes Engine Developer` - allows deploying to GKE

-    - `Storage Admin` - allows publishing to Container Registry
+    - `Artifact Registry Writer` - allows publishing to Artifact Registry

-    Note: These permissions are overly broad to favor a quick start.
+    **Note**: *These permissions are overly broad to favor a quick start.
 They do not represent best practices around the Principle of Least Privilege.
-To properly restrict access, you should create a custom IAM role with the most restrictive permissions.
+To properly restrict access, you should create a custom IAM role with the most restrictive permissions.*

 1. [Create a JSON service account key][create-key] for the service account.

+    **Note**: *You won't require this if you are using [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)*

 1. Add the following secrets to your repository's secrets: